awwright/jsonschemaparse/README.md

 Homepage: http://oboejs.com/

-Oboe.js is a streaming parser for JSON, derived from Clarinet, that supports retreival over the network, and an API to batch SAX events into subdocuments, for easier processing by the application.
+Oboe.js is a streaming parser for JSON, derived from Clarinet, that supports retrieval over the network, and an API to split a (potentially very large) document into subdocuments, for easier processing by the application.

 This library does not perform any network or filesystem functions; get a readable stream, somehow, and pipe it into a .
 For example in Node.js, use `fs.createReadStream`.